The Legal Practice Course

 In recognition of this, BPP has teamed up with Investec to provide a loan exclusively for its Graduate Diploma in Law (GDL), LPC and BPTC students.
 However, as is the case with all forms of borrowing, read the smallprint before signing on the dotted line and think very seriously about whether you can afford the repayments.

-Other potential sources of funding are bursaries and scholarships from the LPC providers or other charitable organisations (check out Lawyer2B.com for information).
+Other potential sources of funding are bursaries and scholarships from the LPC providers or other charitable organisations.

 Also, think seriously about entering relevant law-related competitions such as the annual Herbert Smith advocacy competition, which as well as carrying cash prizes also look great on your CV.